braindef/word-stats/readme.txt

 Donate link: http://bestseller.franontanaya.com/
 Tags: word count, dashboard, readability, keywords, words, statistics, reports Requires at least: 3.0.0
-Tested up to: 3.2.1
+Tested up to: 3.3
-Stable tag: 2.2
+Stable tag: 3.2

-Adds total and monthly per author word counts, provides a more accurate live word count, displays keywords and readability levels of each post.
+A suite of word counters, keyword counters and readability analysis for your blog.

 == Description ==

-Word Stats adds a whole slew of linguistic statistics to help you keep track of your content and improve its quality.
+Word Stats adds a suite of linguistic diagnostics to help you keep track of your content and improve its quality.

+The reports page lets you select an author and period to analyze, and displays:

+* The total word count.
+* The number and percentage of posts of each post type.
+* The top 20 keywords.
+* The percentage of posts of basic, intermediate and advanced readability level.
+* A graph with monthly word counts for each post type.
+* Diagnostics tables, with links to edit the posts that may be too short, too long, too difficult, too simple, lack relevant keywords or abuse certain keywords.

-It counts the number of words in each public post type (including bbForum plugin posts) for each author and month.
-The results are displayed in an admin page, and can be added to your dashboard, widget areas and inside your posts with the &#91;wordcounts&#93; shortcode.
+You can display the total word counts for each post type in your dashboard, widget areas and inside your posts with the &#91;wordcounts&#93; shortcode.

-It extends the info area of the post edit form with these live stats:
+Word Stats also extends the info area of the post edit form with these live stats:

-* Relevant keywords; common words can be blacklisted in the settings page.
+* Relevant keywords.
+Common words can be blacklisted with regular expressions in the settings page.
 * A more accurate word count.
 * Color coded readability tests: Automated Readability Index, Coleman-Liau Index and LIX.
 * Total characters, alphanumeric characters, words and sentences.
 * Characters per word, characters per sentence, words per sentence.

-The aggregated readability level of each post can be displayed in an extra column in the manage posts list.
+Additionally, an extra column with the readability level of each post can be displayed in the manage posts list.

-Since version 2.0, Word Stats includes basic support for Unicode scripts, including cyrillic, greek, arabic, hindi and japanese.
-Mileage may vary.
+Word Stats includes basic support for Unicode scripts, including cyrillic, greek, arabic, hindi and japanese (mileage may vary).

 Spanish and Catalan translations are bundled with the plugin.